hsiaotingluv/AY22-23_CS3245/README.txt

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.
+1. README.txt - a summary write up about the program, how to run and how it works
+2. index.py - the main program to run the indexing, which calls inverted_index.py
+3. inverted_index.py - contains the methods to create inverted index using SPIMI algorithm, and merge the results in order with n-way merging
+4. search.py - the main program to run the searching, which calls query_parser.py
+5. query_parser.py - contains the methods to parse query using shunting yard algorithm and calls boolean_query.py for evaluation
+6. boolean_query.py - contains BooleanQuery classes to evaluate AND, OR and NOT query and return the common documents that satisfy the boolean conditions
+7. dictionary.txt - a dictionary text file containing term, term frequency and posting reference
+8. postings.txt - a posting text file containing term and a list of document ids with skip pointer '|number_of_skip_step'
+9. all_doc_ids.txt - a text file containing all the document ids

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[x] I/We, A0222182R, certify that I/we have followed the CS 3245 Information
+[x] I/We, A0222182R, A0222371R, certify that I/we have followed the CS 3245 Information
 Retrieval class guidelines for homework assignments.
 In particular, I/we expressly vow that I/we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or